Intelligent Salesforce Metadata Orchestration via Claude AI & MCP

 Recommended Usage

-• Utilize in Salesforce sandbox or development environments.
+• Only utilize in Salesforce sandbox or development environments.
+DO NOT USE THIS TOOL IN A PRODUCTION ENVIRONMENT

 • Intended for experienced Salesforce professionals familiar with metadata management.